Greywater

 The project focuses on two green walls for greywater treatment.
 One, nearing completion on the ICRA building, will undergo five months of performance monitoring.
 The second, at Agora School in Girona, will treat greywater for garden reuse and serve as an environmental education tool.

-A third green wall in Sant Quirze del Vallès has been monitored for greywater treatment and toilet flushing.
+A third green wall in Sant Quirze del Vallès has been monitored for greywater and rainwater treatment to be reused for toilet flushing.
 The evaluation covered treatment efficiency, co-benefits (e.g., stakeholder engagement, green areas, biodiversity, carbon sequestration), and operating costs, providing valuable insights into its economic feasibility.

 This work underscores the technical, environmental, and economic aspects of scaling up decentralized greywater treatment using green walls.